Where to Find Brush in Minecraft

 Where to Find Brush

-Brush can turn up across Desert (Desert Temples), Ocean (Ocean Ruins), and Taiga (Trail Ruins), so the search area spans more than one place depending on which method you use.
+Brush can turn up across Desert (Desert Temples), Ocean (Ocean Ruins), and Taiga (Trail Ruins), so 3 places carry Brush and the method you pick decides which one you visit.
 Feathers drop from Chickens and Parrots, or can be found as fishing junk loot.
 Suspicious Sand appears in Desert Temples, Desert Wells, Ocean Ruins, and Trail Ruins.
-Brush does not spawn naturally in the world or generate in chests as standard loot — it is something you make at a Crafting Table, so the practical question is where to gather its ingredients rather than where to find the finished item.
+Brush does not spawn naturally in the world or generate in chests as standard loot: it is something you make at a Crafting Table, so the practical question is where to gather its ingredients rather than where to find the finished item.

 Biomes & Dimensions